 When to switch from kitten food to cat food

 As with all important decisions surrounding your furry friend, we recommend you consult your vet who will be able to help guide you as to when to transition your kitten over to adult cat food and how to do so safely.
+You can also seek help if you find a kitten not eating – it’s never a good idea to switch them on to cat food too early.

 Get the best advice, tips and top tech for your beloved Pets